-After identifying the main function of the ramp and its location, you can start thinking about the ramp materials you will use for its construction.
+In addition to considering its main function and location, knowing how to build a wheelchair ramp in Australia also involves identifying the right types of materials that you’ll use for its construction.
 As mentioned earlier, if the ramp will be primarily used by wheelchair and scooter users, then it should be made out of sturdy materials with a relatively high load capacity.

 If you’re planning on installing an outdoor ramp, then you should also make sure that it can withstand being exposed to harsh weather conditions.
 Most accessibility ramps feature metal or timber frames with floor panels made of wood or aluminium.

-In Australia, the features of a wheelchair ramp follow the standards set by various laws and regulations.
+If you’re planning on building a wheelchair ramp in Australia, you need to make sure that its features follow the standards set by various laws and regulations in the country.
 For instance, ramps that have a length of over 1,900 millimetres are required to have a maximum slope of 1:14.
 Their handrails should also follow certain height requirements.

 Aside from regulations about wheelchair ramp specifications, you should also check the residential building codes in your area if you’re planning on installing a ramp outside your home.
 Usually, you have to secure certain requirements before building additional structures on your property.